ORCHESTRATE

 4. Open Run and copy or export the generated AGI.run snippet.

-5. In PIPELINE, import or regenerate that snippet as a Pipeline step instead of retyping it.
+6. In WORKFLOW, import or regenerate that snippet as a Pipeline stage instead of retyping it.

 Snippet Handoff to Pipeline